Ranks and insignia of the officers of the Royal Navy: Cuff stripes

 Engineer officers received the curl in 1915 and all other officers in 1918.
 At the same time they also received other things such as oak leaves on the peaked cap that had formerly been the prerogative of the military branch.

+Officers of the Royal Navy's Instructor Branch were distinguished by light-blue cloth worn between their gold sleeve-rank stripes.
+When the executive curl was extended to all officer branches in 1918, an Instructor Lieutenant (abbreviated Instr.
+Lt.) wore the ordinary lieutenant pattern of two gold stripes, with the upper stripe forming a curl, but with light-blue distinction cloth visible between the stripes.
+The light-blue branch colour was abolished with most other non-executive distinction colours in 1955, although the Instructor Branch rank titles remained in use afterwards; official notices continued to record instructor lieutenants and instructor lieutenant commanders during the 1970s.

 In 1955 it was announced that the distinction cloth worn between the stripes of officers of the non-executive branches of the Royal Navy was to be abolished, except for those who must be clearly recognisable as non-combatant under the Geneva Convention.